 At the core of our community are leaders whose caring and generosity set the course for others.
 Charitable gifts from our leadership donors are leveraged to support the most effective, measurable outcomes so that the Heart of Illinois United Way can meet our community’s greatest needs.
-Since 1987, Pillars Society members have been the unwavering foundation to help United Way achieve long-lasting, positive change.
+Members of our Pillars and Tocqueville Societies have been an unwavering foundation to help United Way achieve long-lasting, positive change.
 Heart of Illinois United Way leadership giving levels include the Pillars Society and its Tocqueville Society level members.

-Tocqueville Society membership represents Pillars Society gifts of $10,000 or more from individuals and couples.
-Last year, 75 Tocqueville Society members donated $1,792,112.
+Tocqueville Society membership represents gifts of $10,000 or more from individuals and couples.
+Last year, more than 60 Tocqueville Society members donated more than $1.3 million.
 The Tocqueville Society is named in honor of 19th century French historian, Alexis de Tocqueville who observed how well Americans helped each other in times of need.
 He recognized, applauded and immortalized the voluntary spirit that lives in America’s heart and remains the foundation of the United Way.
 Our Tocqueville Society leadership giving levels are named in honor of Peoria’s early history and the explorers who discovered a place of abundance and a land of promise.
 Today, our Tocqueville Society members continue to build upon the vision of our founders by providing opportunities for a better tomorrow.

 - LaSociete Nationale, $100,000+